dwrobel/flatcam/README.md

 - fixed bug in Geometry CNCJob generation that prevented generating the object
-- added GRBL 1.1 postprocessor and Laser postprocessor (adapted from the work of MARCO A QUEZADA)
+- added GRBL 1.1 preprocessor and Laser preprocessor (adapted from the work of MARCO A QUEZADA)

 13.05.2018

 - added postprocessing in correct form
-- added the possibility to select an postprocessor for Excellon Object
+- added the possibility to select an preprocessor for Excellon Object
-- added a new postprocessor, manual_toolchange.py.
+- added a new preprocessor, manual_toolchange.py.
 It allows to change the tools and adjust the drill tip to touch the surface manually, always in the X=0, Y=0, Z = toolchangeZ coordinates.
 - fixed drillcncjob TCL command by adding toolchangeZ parameter
-- fixed the posprocessor file template 'default.py' in the toolchange command section
+- fixed the preprocessor file template 'default.py' in the toolchange command section
 - after I created a feature that the message in infobar is cleared by moving mouse on canvas, it generated a bug in TCL shell: everytime